Choosing a rural adventure has paid off for Emerald music teacher Monique Podolak who now calls the Central Highlands home.

 She said taking a job in a rural community was the best decision as she now enjoys a rewarding lifestyle with her family.

 'We love the place,' Monique said.
 'I haven’t looked back and here I am 14 years later.'

 Monique has worked at Denison State School for the past 8 years.

 'It’s been wonderful to be able to bring up 2 children in such a beautiful place where they can feel safe.'

 'There’s lots of quality time together—we ride bikes on weekends and your friends become your family.
 That’s the important part.'

 'No matter where you are you’ve got people who will support you.
 That’s what happens in the small communities.'

 'We have no plans to be moving away from Emerald.'

 Over half of all state schools in Queensland are located in rural and remote locations, with approximately one-quarter of state school students enrolled in these schools.

 Working in Queensland's rural and remote communities offers a rewarding lifestyle choice.
 Could rural and remote be for you?
-Check out our online incentives calculator to learn about your potential financial benefits.
+Check out our rural and remote service calculator to learn about your potential financial benefits.